Atoo35/hashnode-articles/clkqx9tkp000c09jwa68m3x66.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690802632292/25f6995e-1144-4c5e-a934-a3cde49de820.png align="center")

     The `api` folder will contain code related to creating and handling the API calls. `database` folder is self-explanatory and would contain code to connect to SurrealDB. `models` represent the database models.
-Ignore the `tmp` folder since that is generated automatically by gin/gonic to log errors and build files
+Ignore the `tmp` folder since that is generated automatically to log errors and build files

 4. Let's start with the `database/database.go` file.
 Paste the below code into the file.

     ```go
     package database